openhealthcare/igt/meetings/information.governance.review.md

 Having reviewed our current training, we feel it is appropriate for our current activities.

 All staff with access to personal data have successfully completed our training programme.

+## Specific reviews

+This process involved reviewing the following items, which were found to remain satisfactory.

+* Access control and management processes.
+* Access privileges for key assets